 - Often involves activities selected by a coach or teacher to facilitate learning.

 I’d note that critics of this model can point to exceptions to nearly each of the above tenets but, on average they do tend to hold when looking at what types of activities expert performers engaged in.
-I want to look at each briefly and then I’ll tie it into some training applications.
+Rather than fixate on those exceptions, I want to look at each briefly and then I’ll tie it into some training applications.

 1: Deliberate Practice is Not Inherently Enjoyable